Blake Desjarlais

-Blake Desjarlais (born December 29, 1993) is a Canadian politician who has represented Edmonton Griesbach in the House of Commons since 2021.
+Blake Desjarlais (born December 29, 1993) is a Canadian politician who represented Edmonton Griesbach in the House of Commons from 2021-2025.
 A member of the New Democratic Party (NDP), Desjarlais is of Cree and Métis descent, making him Alberta's only Indigenous member of Parliament (MP).
 He is also the first openly two-spirit individual to serve as an MP.

 Early life and education

-Desjarlais was born on December 29, 1993 in Edmonton and grew up in the Fishing Lake Métis Settlement in northern Alberta.
+Desjarlais was born on December 29, 1993 in Edmonton and grew up in the Fishing Lake Métis Settlement in central Alberta.
 He is of Cree and Métis descent.
 His biological mother Brenda was a victim of the Sixties Scoop and spent her childhood in foster care, before working as a sex worker to support herself.
 When Brenda became pregnant with Blake, she sought help from her sister Grace Desjarlais, who took Blake and raised him herself.
 On his adoption by his aunt, Desjarlais stated that "she saved [his] life."
 Desjarlais's father was a carpenter who had died when Desjarlais was twelve.

 Desjarlais attended secondary school in the "predominantly white town" of Elk Point, Alberta.
-He went on to study political science and indigenous studies at MacEwan University, however, he received racially motivated death threats and transferred to the University of Victoria.
+He went on to study political science and Indigenous studies at MacEwan University; however, he received racially motivated death threats and transferred to the University of Victoria.
 As a university student, Desjarlais was involved in student politics, and served as firekeeper of the Native Student Union (NSU).
-When Desjarlais completed his studies, he was appointed the national director of the Metis Settlements General Council in 2016.
+When Desjarlais completed his studies, he was appointed the national director of the Métis Settlements General Council in 2016.